Table of Contents

 - Some providers may not offer free migration

-Using a service will make the migration simpler, but you won’t have the same level of control that’s available in a manual migration.
+Using a service will make the migration simpler, but you won’t have the same level of control available in a manual migration.
 While the service may give you some customization options when you start the migration, it simply can’t match the autonomy of migrating on your own.
-Furthermore, even though the process is more involved, you can easily migrate your site by closely following the steps below.
+Furthermore, even though the process is more involved, you can easily migrate your site by following the steps below closely.

 - Fine-grained control over migration

 - No need to trust an outside service to manage migration

 - Leaves you responsible for the entire process

 Back up Your Files, Emails, and Databases Before You Migrate